mayuki/Chell/README.md

 #### `Env.Vars`

-`Env.Vars` property exposes the environment variables as `IDictionary<string, string>`.
+Exposes the environment variables as `IDictionary<string, string>`.

 ```csharp
 Env.Vars["PATH"] = Env.Vars["PATH"] + ":/path/to/";
 ```

 #### `Env.IsWindows`
-`Env.IsWindows` property returns whether the running operating system is Windows or not.
+Returns whether the running operating system is Windows or not.
 If it returns `false`, the operating system is Linux or macOS.

 ```csharp
 if (Env.IsWindows) { /* Something to do for Windows */ }